vlmaksime/script.module.simpleplugin/docs/_actions/vf.rst

 A virtual folder action creates in the Kodi UI a listing of items representing various child actions: virtual sub-folders, playable items or misc. tasks.
 The listing is a Python :class:`list` object where each item is a Python :class:`dict` which defines item's properties.
+Alternatively, a generator function yielding virtual folder items can be used instead of a :class:`list`.

-Each item can have the following properties:
+Each virtual folder item can have the following properties:

 * **label** -- item's label (default: ``''``).
 * **label2** -- item's label2 (default: ``''``).